-During the first three months of 2022, we primarily invested in buildings and equipment to support growth in certain countries in Europe, the U.S. and certain countries in Latin America for our Labels and Graphic Materials ("LGM") reportable segment, in the U.S. for our IHM reportable segment and in the U.S. and certain countries in Asia for our RBIS reportable segment.
-During the first three months of 2021, we primarily invested in equipment to support growth in the U.S. for our LGM and IHM reportable segments and in certain countries in Asia for our RBIS reportable segment.
+During the first six months of 2022, we primarily invested in buildings and equipment to support growth in certain countries in Europe, in the U.S. and in certain countries in Latin America for our Labels and Graphic Materials ("LGM") reportable segment, in the U.S. for our IHM reportable segment, and in certain countries in Asia and the U.S. for our RBIS reportable segment.
+During the first six months of 2021, we primarily invested in equipment to support growth in the U.S. and certain countries in Europe and Asia for our LGM reportable segment, in the U.S. for our IHM reportable segment, and in certain countries in Europe and Asia for our LGM reportable segment.